 Ballymacormick is just on the edge of Belfast Lough, so there are interesting views north and west.

-Rocky Coastal Path, and footpath
+Terrain Rocky coastal path, and footpath

 The National Trust acquired Ballymacormick Point in 1952 to save this breathtaking section of coastline from being developed.